sidmund/tapeworm/README.md

 # Add to song/input.txt
-tapeworm add song https://youtube.com/watch?v=123 tapeworm add song the artist - a song
+tapeworm add song https://youtube.com/watch?v=123 tapeworm add song "the artist - a song"

 # Find URLs for each input (if needed) and download all of them as audio
 tapeworm download song